-One of the things I enjoy most at work is mentoring other leaders on how to manage stressful situations within their respective teams.
+One of the things I enjoy most at work is having very candid discussions with individuals on their goals, as well as mentoring other leaders on how to manage stressful situations within their respective teams.

 Why do I feel I'm in an excellent position to provide this type of advice?

-With close to 20 years of experience coaching hundreds of employees/leaders, as well as exposure to multiple countries, cultures, leadership, and communication styles, I feel I’m well equipped to add value in those discussions.
+With close to 20 years experience coaching hundreds of employees/leaders, as well as exposure to multiple countries, cultures, leadership and communication styles, I feel I’m well equipped to add value in those discussions.
 I’ve also been able to leverage my leadership-focused MBA effectively over the years as a bonus.